Separative chemistry, materials, and processes (MAT P2)

 Target audience

-Access to M1: selection based on portfolio.
-Holders of a bachelor's degree in chemistry, physical chemistry, process engineering or equivalent.
-Validation of prior experience by a jury for other scientific bachelor's degrees.
+Admission to M1: selection based on application.
+Holder of a bachelor's degree in chemistry, physical chemistry, process engineering, or equivalent.
+Validation of prior learning by a panel for other scientific bachelor's degrees.

-Access to M2: selection based on portfolio.
-Holders of a Master 1 in chemistry, physical chemistry, process engineering or equivalent.
-Validation of prior experience by a jury for other scientific Masters.
+Admission to M2: selection based on application.
+Holder of a Master 1 degree in chemistry, physical chemistry, process engineering, or equivalent.
+Validation of prior learning by a panel for other scientific Master's degrees.

 Read more